marqsm/LED-bot/README.md

 | ```img <url>```     					| Displays image at given url  |
 | ```color <r> <g> <b>```     					| Sets text color  |

+#### MQTT Push

+LEDBot can connect to a [MQTT](http://www.eclipse.org/paho/) broker and subscribe to channels for "push" notifications.
+This functionality is very minimal at the moment and can be expanded upon with additional parameters.
+By default LEDBot listens to channel `ledbot/` on the public broker `test.mosquitto.org`

 ### JSON Feeds

 LEDBot can periodically pull data from arbitrary feeds (ex: weather, quotes, news articles) and add them to the queue.
 This functionality is still rough and in development see `webFillerHandler.py`